-Guided by GSE Director of Development and Program Lafayette native Mallory Bressler, one-quarter acre of unused scrub land recently produced 50 pounds of beets and onions which were donated to the Contra Costa Food Bank.
+Guided by GSE Director of Program Development and Lafayette native Mallory Bressler, one-quarter acre of unused scrub land recently produced 50 pounds of beets and onions which were donated to the Contra Costa Food Bank.
 But Bressler didn't do it alone.
 Approximately 60 students had a hand in planting the garden's beets, onions, zucchini, yellow squash, kale, watermelon, radishes and fruit trees.
-And three Campo science teachers, Patrick Wildermuth, René Gillibert and Tren Kauzer, were backers (and diggers/fence builders).
+And three Campo science teachers, Patrick Wildermuth, Ren•Gillibert and Tren Kauzer, were early backers (and dirt diggers/fence builders).